andrii-zapukhlyi/fake_news_detection/README.md

-# fake_news_detection
+# NLP - fake news detection with PyTorch
-PyTorch models for fake news detection
+This repository is for practicing building PyTorch models for NLP tasks, including data preprocessing, training, and evaluation.